mhsegval/mhsegval/README.md

 - 👋 Hi, I’m Mohammed @mhsegval
-- 👀 I’m interested in Full Stack Development.
+- 👀 I’m a Frontend Developer.
+- I have experience and expertice in React, JavaScript, TypeScript, HTML, CSS.
-- 🌱 I’m currently learning React and NodeJS.
+-  I’m currently learning NodeJS as my long term goal is to become a full-stack developer.
-- 📫 You can connect with me on Linked :- https://www.linkedin.com/in/mohammed-segval-466069162/
+-  You can connect with me on LinkedIn :- https://www.linkedin.com/in/mohammed-segval-466069162/
 - 📧 You can reach me @ mohammedsegval53@gmail.com

 <!---